MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/cc-navigation.md

 In the Customer Service workspace or Omnichannel for Customer Service app, to view the dashboard, do the following:

-1. If it's default view, select the plus (**+**) icon
+- In the default view, select the plus (**+**) icon, and then select **Omnichannel historical analytics**.
-1. If it's enhanced multisession workspace view, select the site map.
+- If the enhanced multisession workspace view is enabled, select the site map and then select **Omnichannel historical analytics**.

-1. Select one of the following options:
-   - Customer Service historical analytics
-   - Omnichannel historical analytics
-   - Knowledge analytics
-1. On the page that appears, select the dashboard.
+On the page that appears, select the dashboard.